facebook/FAI-PEP/README.md

                         benchmark is re-run to confirm a suspicious regression. regress, the regression is confirmed.
   --screen_reporter     Display the summary of the benchmark result on screen.
+  --set_freq SET_FREQ   On rooted android phones, set the frequency of the
+                        cores.
+The supported values are: max: set all cores to the maximum frquency. min: set all cores to the minimum frequency. mid: set all cores to the median frequency.
   --shared_libs SHARED_LIBS
                         Pass the shared libs that the framework depends on, in a comma separated list.